Lexie Hearing Aids Review: Our Hands-On Test

 How We Conducted Our Review

 Our team of audiology specialists and senior living experts tested Lexie’s hearing aids over a four-week period.
-We evaluated all three current models (Lumen, B1, and B2 Plus) in various real-world environments to comprehensively assess their performance.
+We evaluated all four current models (Lumen, B1, B2 Plus and Lexie H1) in various real-world environments to comprehensively assess their performance.

 Testing environments included: